fdnd-agency/air-pollution-africa/README.md

 In the seventh sprint of this project we started transferring and refactoring some of the code that was in the old project.
 The front-end devlopers transferred the EJS that was used and made it into proper HTML, while also transferring the CSS to the correct files and trying to understand the map.
 The CMD students had worked out a few more screens for the new design that is to be applied when the new team works on this.
 The software-developers worked on the backend of the code so the transferring of the data in Directus and the fetching in the project itself.

 ### Sprint 8
 In sprint 8 the front-end and software developers worked on recreating the map that was on the original page and transferred it to Sveltekit 5.
-The map now works like it did before with the markers in the correct place and the data showing from multiple months
+The map now works like it did before with the markers in the correct place and the data showing from multiple months.

-## Linking the documents

-If you are curious as to how we came to some of the conclusions in this website there might be some interesting links for you in these documents.

 ### Teamwork